 - Mix in the Poppy Seeds (see note 1)

-- Fill the Muffin Paper Case/Liners with the Batter and bake for 12 to 15 minutes (or until golden and the tip of a knife comes out clean) – see note 2
+- Fill the Muffin Paper Case/Liners with the Batter and bake for about 15 minutes, or until golden and the tip of a knife comes out clean (see note 2)

 - I like A LOT of Puppy Seeds in my Muffins, but you can obviously decrease the quantity of poppy seeds if you would prefer a lighter muffin.
 I recommend to use at least 2 tablespoons, and up to 1/4 of a cup (which is how much I used here)